saisowjanyaedupuganti/autoresearch-ai/README.md

 ---

+# ⭐ Support
-# ⭐ If you found this project useful

-Please consider giving this repository a ⭐ on GitHub.
+If you found this project interesting, consider giving it a ⭐.

-It motivates me to continue building AI-powered software projects and sharing them with the developer community.

----

-## License

-This project is available for educational and research purposes.
+Feedback and suggestions are always welcome.